On the relative asymptotic expressivity of inference frameworks

 \\

-In the next definition we use some sublogics of $PLA^+(\sigma)$ that where defined in Definition~\ref{restrictions of PLA+}.
-Also recall the informal discussion about {\em (non)critical formulas} just before Theorem~\ref{main result on quantifier elimination}.
+In the next definition we use notation for logics that was introduced in Definitions~\ref{definition of first-order formulas} and~\ref{restrictions of PLA+}.
+Also recall the informal discussion about {\em (non)critical $CPL$-formulas} just before Theorem~\ref{main result on quantifier elimination} and Definition~\ref{definition of safe formula} of safe $CPL$-formulas.
 If $\mbbG$ is a lifted Bayesian network and every aggregation formula of $\mbbG$ is noncritical with respect to $\mbbG$ then we say that $\mbbG$ is a {\em noncritical lifted Bayesian network}.
 If all aggregation formulas of $\mbbG$ are quantifier-free then we say that $\mbbG$ is a {\em quantifier-free lifted Bayesian network}.
-For notational simplicity the (arbitrary nonempty finite relational) signature $\sigma$ is suppressed in the notation below.